Release Date: June 20, 2020

 The Checked Out tab likewise includes items from both ILL and your local collection.

 The Fees tab displays all outstanding and accruing charges on the user's account.
-(If your library works with Paysafe or WPM Education, users can pay their fees online.
+If your library works with Paysafe (Canada only) or WPM Education (United Kingdom only), users can pay their fees online.
 A one-time activation fee will apply.
 Please contact your OCLC sales representative if you're interested in enabling online payments.)

 The Saved Searches tab displays all of the user's saved searches from WorldCat Discovery.
 These can be re-run or deleted.